 3. Reduce heat to medium-low.

-Bag of Leftover Plant Material from GM oil
+Bag of Leftover Plant Material from making Cannabis Coconut Oil

 6-7 Organic Black Tea Bags

-6. Allow to cool enough so you can pull the cheesecloth bag out of the water and sqeeze out the remaining oil and tea.
+6. Allow to cool enough so you can pull the cheesecloth bag out of the water and squeeze out the remaining oil and tea.